- Think about light size, position and colour

 Three point lighting

-- a rim light to make the edge of the subject stand out from the background.
+Then you add a third rim light (or ‘backlight’).
+It’s behind the subject, but out of shot, to make the edges of the subject stand out from the background.

-Sometimes there would be a fourth light on the background as well, plus a catchlight or ‘obie‘ to place a reflection in the eyes.
+You can also add a fourth light on the background, and a small catchlight or ‘obie’ to put a reflection in the person’s eyes.

-Carrying three film lights around is really cumbersome, but you can use natural or ‘available light’ to get the same effect.
-For example, you could use a window as your key light and a reflector instead of a fill light.
+Carrying three film lights around can be a drag, but if you understand the principles of three point lighting you can use natural light and reflectors to get the same effect.
+You could use a window as a key light, with a folding reflector, white wall, or a sheet of styrofoam instead of a fill light.

 Reflectors, diffusers and flags

-There are several ways to improve light, whether it’s natural or artificial.
+There are several ways to improve light, whether natural or artificial.
 Reflectors let you fill in shadows; diffusers make lights ‘bigger’ and softer.
-You can also block the light and deepen the shadows using black card or ‘flags‘.
+You can also block the light and deepen the shadows using black card or flags.

 One of the most useful bits of kit you can buy is a folding five-in-one reflector.
 These are great value: they include a diffuser and a zip-on cover with white, silver and gold reflectors and a black side to intensify shadows.
-If you’re working on the cheap, you can use aluminium foil glued to card, or white insulating board.
+Alternatively, you could use kitchen foil glued to card, or white styrofoam insulating board.

 Using daylight is easiest on a day with even cloud cover: you can shoot in any direction and get reasonable shots.